leafo/lapis/docs/html_generation.md

 # HTML Generation

-This guide is focussed on using builder syntax in Lua/MoonScript to generate HTML.
+This guide is focused on using builder syntax in Lua/MoonScript to generate HTML.
 If you're interested in a more traditional templating system see the [etlua Templates guide]($root/reference/etlua_templates.html).